StanfordBDHG/LifeSpace/README.md

 -->

-# StrokeCog
+# LifeSpace

-This repository contains the mobile application for the StrokeCog study, developed for the [Odden Research Lab](https://michelleodden.com) in the Department of Epidemiology and Population Health at the Stanford School of Medicine.
+This repository contains the LifeSpace mobile application, developed for the [Odden Research Lab](https://michelleodden.com) in the Department of Epidemiology and Population Health at the Stanford School of Medicine.

-StrokeCog was built using the [Spezi](https://github.com/StanfordSpezi/Spezi) framework and digital health ecosystem developed by [Stanford Biodesign Digital Health](https://bdh.stanford.edu/).
+LifeSpace was built using the [Spezi](https://github.com/StanfordSpezi/Spezi) framework and digital health ecosystem developed by [Stanford Biodesign Digital Health](https://bdh.stanford.edu/).

 ## Features